simonoop/mdPHPTest/README.md

 ## Step 3.
 Create database and set up a new user

     Enter mysql cli with a user with enough privileges to create a database and a user.
     You can use whatever username and password you wish.
-Just don't forget to set them on the .env file (step 3)
+Just remember to set them on the .env file (step 3)

     mysql> CREATE DATABASE md;
     mysql> CREATE USER 'md'@'localhost' IDENTIFIED BY 'mdpassword';